Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 ## Testing

 Testing was done manually throughout the development process.<br>
-Below, my manual test procedures to assess functionality, usability, responsiveness and data management within the Full Stack web application.<br>
+Below, my manual test checkpoints to assess functionality, usability, responsiveness and data management within the Full Stack web application.<br>

 here the points that had to be tested and that I have tested: